farooqkz/farooqkz.github.io/content/religion/a-comparison-between-the-bible-and-quran.md

 ## The Faith

 While both Christianity and Islam are monotheism religions, meaning there is only one God to worship, there is a difference between the their views of this one God.
-The main difference is perhaps that most Christians believe in Trinity and this in Islam is disbelief in God.
+The main difference is perhaps that most Christians believe in Trinity and in Islam, this is disbelief in God.

 In various verses Quran blames Christians for their beliefs about Jesus Christ.
 You can use [quran.com](https://quran.com) and search for "Jesus", "Christ" or "Messiah".
 As an example there is one verse from [Quran 5:72](https://quran.com/5/72) which tells us those who believe Jesus is God has certainly fall into disbelief: